microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/input-output-format.md

 ## Stream

-Stream is supported in flex flow.
+Stream is supported in flow.
 Reference this [sample](https://microsoft.github.io/promptflow/tutorials/stream-flex-flow.html) for details.